PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 the deliberately absent owner module.
 Phase-store validation remains `2 passed`, the managed inventory remains 31, and the store remains exactly 128 IDs and 128 owners.
 Ruff, bytecode compilation, and whitespace checks pass.

+## Extract late terminal optional Conv/Pool cleanup

+`passes/late_affine_final_shape_terminal_convpool_orchestration.py` now owns
+the characterized late-terminal composite and its layout-opt-only Conv/Pool passthrough child.
+It forwards the exact existing `LateFinalShapeBoundaryContext`, maps the layout option to the established elementwise-fan-out policy, calls the public Conv/Pool owner only when layout optimization is enabled, and returns both complete raw result objects without copying, flattening, or result-driven control flow.

+The lowerer replaces only `_late_affine_final_shape_terminal_results` and `_terminal_convpool_output_passthrough_stats` with `_late_affine_final_shape_terminal_convpool_results`.
+Recorded late NDHWC cost-volume remains the direct predecessor.
+The no-layout safe-transpose phase and affine cleanup remain in the lowerer under the equivalent conjunction `not optimize_layout_transpose_chains and apply_safe_transpose_reduction_lite_on_no_layout_opt`; therefore that recorded phase cannot run on the layout-optimized path.
+The compatibility wrapper, child owners, graph behavior, public APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+The first fixed 31-file affected run deliberately recorded 61 failures across 29 files; all were stale direct-owner, target, keyword, branch, or neighbor expectations caused by the ownership move.
+After owner-aware updates, focused `7`, fixed affected `456`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Ruff, bytecode compilation, and whitespace checks pass.
+The AST audit reports 32 raw and 30 managed unconsumed lowerer results, zero old selected targets, one new composite target, and exactly 128 phase IDs with 128 owners.
+No real-model conversion was repeated for this ownership-only extraction.